Qualcomm Reveals X20 Modem: 1.2Gbps LTE iPhones, Galaxy S-Series Coming Soon?

 “Historically, we’ve announced a discrete modem and then we announce the new Snapdragon at some point.
 Unless something wrong happens, we integrate the new modem into the new Snapdragon,” Willenegger said.

-Considering that the iPhone 9 (or 8S for that matter) and the Galaxy S9 would be released in 2018, there is a chance that next year’s flagship smartphones would feature cellular technological innovations that would truly make them future proof, at least until the dawn of the 5G generation.
-After all, both flagships, as well as halo devices from fellow smartphone makers such as LG, Huawei, OnePlus and Google are expected to come equipped with Qualcomm’s modems and SoCs.
+Considering that the iPhone 9 (or 8S for that matter) and the Galaxy S9 would be released in 2018, there is a chance that next year’s flagship smartphones would feature cellular technological innovations that would truly make them future-proof, at least until the dawn of the 5G generation.
+After all, both flagships, as well as halo devices from fellow smartphone makers such as LG, Huawei, OnePlus, and Google are expected to come equipped with Qualcomm’s modems and SoCs.

 The era of 5G mobile communications is still a few years ahead.
 Despite this, the present day’s technology is slowly building up towards the rollout of the revolutionary wireless data technology.
 With mobile modems such as the Qualcomm X20 at the mobile industry’s disposal, the transition to 5G wireless communication would most likely be smooth and absent of any complications.